Please click on the relevant section below to expand the guidance.

 Time limit for studying in the UK:

-There are limits to the total time you can spend studying in the UK on a Student Visa.
-Periods of withdrawal or breaks in study are not discounted from the time limit for studying in the UK.
+If you are studying for a qualification at degree-level (RQF 6) or below, there are limits to the total time you can spend studying in the UK on a Student Visa.
+Periods of withdrawal or breaks in study are not automatically discounted from the time limit for studying in the UK.
 If, following TWD, you no longer have enough time remaining, or, are ineligible for a Student Visa for any other reason, the University will be unable to issue a CAS for a new Student visa.
 If you are not eligible for a Student Visa, you may need to consider alternative immigration permissions that allow you to study in the UK, or withdraw from the University.

 - The Home Office UK Visas and Immigration (UKVI)

 Yes.
 If you choose to temporarily withdraw from your course, or you are obliged to do so for any reason, at the point that your student record is updated to reflect this, a report will be made to the UKVI.
 The University is required to report all temporary withdrawals to the UKVI as part of its student visa sponsor responsibilities.
 You will be notified by e-mail once the report has been made and you will be provided with information about what to do next.

 Following the report, the UKVI will take action to curtail (shorten) your visa in due course.

 This is because you no longer require the visa for study.